ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 </center>
 </figure>

-* Perhaps not surprisingly **California, home of Los Angeles, and Illinois, home of Chicago**, are the best predictors of whether or not a crime will be solved.
+* Perhaps not surprisingly **California, home of Los Angeles, and Illinois, home of Chicago**, are the best predictors of whether or not a gun murder will be solved.
 Looking back at our U.S. map, we recall that in recent years, the solve rate in Chicago has been around only 30%, so that if we know a crime occurred there, it helps us to classify it as probably not solved.

 Let's look at counties now.